home / skills / tkersey / dotfiles / creative-problem-solver

 ## Oblique draw (optional)

 Use when framing is stale.
-Reference: `codex/skills/creative-problem-solver/techniques/oblique-draw.md`.
+Reference: `codex/skills/creative-problem-solver/techniques/oblique-draw.md` (includes a mini-deck).

 1. Draw 4 prompts, pick 1, apply it.